Raquel Camaña

 Raquel Camaña (30 September 1883 – 21 October 1915) was an Argentine teacher and activist who campaigned for the inclusion of sexual education in the school curriculum.

 Early life and education

-Camaña was born in Buenos Aires in 1883.
+Camaña was born in Buenos Aires, Argentina, in 1883.
 She was trained at the National Teacher Training School in La Plata, Buenos Aires, by American teacher Mary Olstine Graham.
-She also attended courses at the Faculty of Philosophy and Letters of the University of Buenos Aires, including Logic, taught by José Nicolás Matienzo, and Psychology, taught by José Ingenieros.
+She also attended courses at the Faculty of Philosophy and Letters of the University of Buenos Aires, including logic, taught by José Nicolás Matienzo, and psychology, taught by José Ingenieros.